unitaryfoundation/ucc-bench/README.md

 Here, if not specified as a command line argument, `uid` is randomly generated UUID and `uid_date` is the current date.

-When run as a GitHub action for official results, we expect this to be the Git hash of the and Git hash date of the corresponding commit.
+When run as a GitHub action for the standard results, we expect this to be the Git hash of the and Git hash date of the corresponding commit.

 ### Common Workflows